MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/server/dotnet-framework.md

 ### <a id="local-debug"/>Local debugging with authentication

 You can run your application locally to test changes before publishing them to the cloud.
 For most Azure Mobile Apps backends, press *F5* while in Visual Studio.
-However, there are some additional considerations when using authentication.
+However, there are some extra considerations when using authentication.

 You must have a cloud-based mobile app with App Service Authentication/Authorization configured, and your client must have the cloud endpoint specified as the alternate login host.
 See the documentation for your client platform for the specific steps required.